-DUSTER
+DUSTER 0000

 From this menu prompt the operator may run the duster motors to help when installing a new roll of duster cloth.
 Pressing the handle button will operate the unwind motor first.
 It will run as long as you hold down the button.
 Pressing the button the second time will run the wind-up motor.
-This motor will run until contact is made with the duster up switch, then automatically stop.
+This motor will run until contact is made with the duster up switch, then it automatically stops.